Palestinians released from prison reunite with loved ones

 The releases on both sides were part of a deal for a four-day truce in the Israel-Hamas war that began Friday.

-Over the next four days, 150 Palestinian prisoners and 50 Israeli hostages are to be freed.
+Over the next four days, 150 Palestinian prisoners and 50 Israeli captives are to be freed.

 Marah Bakeer, who was arrested in 2015 when she was 16 years old, was among those released in Jerusalem.